tdwg/website/conferences/2025/biss-abstracts-tldr/index.md

 ## Deadline

-The deadline for the submission of extended abstracts is **1 October 2025**.
+The **NEW** deadline for the submission of extended abstracts is ~~1 October 2025~~ **1 November 2025**.
 Abstracts in draft after 1 October and never submitted for review will not be considered for publication.

 ## Getting started